failsafe-go/failsafe-go.dev/timeout.md

 While a [Timeout] is similar to a [Context], in that they both can cause an execution to be canceled, [Timeouts][Timeout] can be composed with other policies.
 Additionally, when a [Timeout] is triggered, it can be reset by an outer [RetryPolicy], whereas a [Context] cannot be reset once it is done.

-With this in mind, prefer a [Timeout] when you want to limit execution time, and prefer a [Context] when you want to explicitly cancel an execution.
+With this in mind, prefer a [Timeout] when you want to limit execution time or use retries, and prefer a [Context] when you want to cancel an entire execution.

 ## Event Listeners